Vedant527/HIV-Management-Portal/README.md

 16. View your total calorie intake for the day
 17. Delete a meal
 18. Return home
+19. Logout by clicking logout button on the right side of the screen

 ## Getting Started: Local Deployment